beiller/beiller.github.io/resume.md

 Menlo Park, California

 ## PROFESSIONAL SUMMARY
-- Veteran engineering manager with a long-standing career in software development, including 4+ years leading highly technical teams to deliver complex software solutions
+- Experienced engineering manager with an extensive career in software development moving on to lead highly technical teams and deliver complex software solutions
 - Proven ability to drive cross-functional collaboration, optimize processes that reduce costs, and ensure the timely delivery of projects
 - Skilled in fostering a culture of innovation, mentoring engineers, and aligning technical initiatives with business objectives
 - Track record of improved performance and increased reliability through an observability first methodology

-## TECHNICAL EXPERTISE
-- Leading high-performing teams of up to 10 engineers
-- Procedural, Object Oriented, and Functional programming languages
-- Over 20 languages (Top 5: *Python, TypeScript, Java, Go, C++*)
+- A passion for all things software and in the loop on each week's new state-of-the-art

 ## ARCHITECTURE & INFRASTRUCTURE
 - Serverless architecture with AWS Lambda and Azure Functions